9 Epic Mayan Ruins on the Yucatan Peninsula Worth Exploring!

 If staying in Cancun, be sure to visit the splendid Museo Maya de Cancun.

-A highlight is the 14,000-year-old skeletal remains of “The Woman of the Palms,” discovered in a local cenote near Tulum.
-(You may or may not see her, depending on whether the skeleton has been removed for research purposes when you visit.)
+(You may or may not see her, depending on whether her remains have been removed for research purposes when you visit.)

 Stroll the paths winding through the lush landscaped grounds to see them.
 Five of the 40 structures are open to the public, including a 26-foot-high pyramid.